Activated charcoal is a must-have substance in your home, for a staggering amount of benefits and uses.

 If any member of your family (including children) mistakenly ingests any medication or chemicals – AC can be a lifesaver.

-Most organic compounds, mercury, pesticides, fertilizers, and bleach bind to the AC surface, allowing for a quick elimination.
+Most organic compounds, mercury, pesticides, fertilizers, and bleach bind to the AC surface, allowing for quick elimination.

-👉 Dosage: According to the Mayo Clinic, adults and teenagers would need about 25-100 grams mixed with water (one dosage), and children no more than 25-50 grams mixed with water.
+Dosage: According to the Mayo Clinic, adults and teenagers would need about 25-100 grams mixed with water (one dosage), and children no more than 25-50 grams mixed with water.

 3. Eye Infections